dynamsoft-docs/barcode-reader-docs-server/programming/cplusplus/api-reference/qr-code-details.md

 ### totalPage

-Identify the total number of symbols to be concatenated in the Structured Append format of the QR Code barcode.
+Identify the total number of symbols to be concatenated in the Structured Append format of the QR Code.

 ```cpp
 int totalPage